tsudodog/aZalTgetApp/README.md

 ## Coding Philosophy
 * Write code that the next engineer that works on it does not hate the original author.
 * If it is not testable it is detestable!

+## Building locally
+The application is a standard Maven project which should be able to be pulled from the repository and have the dependencies downloaded automatically.
+The application expects two environment variables mdb_usr and mdb_pass for the database username and password.
+The database connection string will also need to be changed to reflect the location of the mongodb instance you wish to use.